mvolkmann/blog/src/swift-ui.md

 struct ContentView: View {
     // Adding the @ObservedObject property wrapper subscribes to changes.
-    // Only views that are affected by observed changes are rebuilt,
+    // Only view bodies that are affected by observed changes are rebuilt,
     // so it is efficient.
-    // Selecting a dog mutates this model which causes this view to be rebuilt.
+    // Selecting a dog mutates this model
+    // which causes this view body to be rebuilt.
     @ObservedObject var model: Model

     var body: some View {